 |*The Maximum allowable FSA election is determined by the IRS.

-**Based on 2018 rates for Married Filing Jointly
+**Based on 2023 rates for Single filing status

 To the extent not covered by the Medical and Dental Benefits Plan, expenses that qualify for reimbursement may include: